edgelesssys/marblerun/samples/occlum-hello/README.md

 Note that we also chose `--network host` here, as we assume you do not run the coordinator in the same Docker instance. **This option is potentially insecure in production use**, as it disables the isolation of the container network.
 For a production setup, we recommend that you choose a setup that exposes the coordinator to the container.

 ## Build
-Inside the Docker instance, clone the Marblerun repository and run the Makefile included in this directory.
+Inside the Docker instance, clone the MarbleRun repository and run the Makefile included in this directory.
 It will automatically build the premain process and "Hello World" application, create the Occlum instance and run `occlum build` to create the final image.

 ```sh
 git clone https://github.com/edgelesssys/marblerun.git